Chuwar flood map & planning overlays

 Is Chuwar flood-prone?

-About 55% of Chuwar falls within a mapped flood overlay, against a Brisbane City average of 40%.
-Looking lot by lot, 65% of the 88 properties we analysed in Chuwar carry some level of mapped flood risk, including 31 rated high risk or historically affected.
+About 55% of Chuwar falls within a mapped flood overlay, against the council-wide suburb average of 40%.
+Across the suburb, 65% of the 88 properties we analysed carry some level of mapped flood risk, including 31 rated high risk or historically affected.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Chuwar bushfire-prone?